Nintendo heir reveals plans for 'mind-blowing' family office

 Mr Banjo Yamauchi and his father each inherited about 3 per cent of the company, while two aunts each received about 2 per cent, according to a filing in 2013.

-The Yamauchi No. 10 Family Office manages more than 100 billion yen ($919 million), Bloomberg reported in January, citing sources with knowledge of the matter.
+The Yamauchi No. 10 Family Office manages more than 100 billion yen (S$1.2 billion), Bloomberg reported in January, citing sources with knowledge of the matter.

 Mr Banjo Yamauchi declined to comment.

-"We feel that Japan is lacking the spirit of taking the challenge or risk to create something," Mr Banjo Yamauchi said.
+"We feel that Japan is lacking the spirit of taking the challenge or risk to create something," he said.
 "That's the point we'd like to change."

 The family office hired former Schroder Investment Management (Japan) executive Yoshiya Ichimura as chief operating officer in March, according to his LinkedIn profile.
 Co-chief investment officer Hirowaka Murakami joined last year after stints at Deutsche Bank and Goldman Sachs Group.
 Chief research officer Masaru Sugiyama is a former Goldman Sachs analyst.